gorkafraga/Guides/GUIDE_python.md

-# Quick Guide for using Python
+# Quick Guide for Python

 We are likely to have multiple instances of python in our PC.
 We need to ensure we know which one we are using.